halcyonnouveau/estoult/docs/apocryphan.rst

     rider create -m "add contacts table"

-This will create the bellow scaffold file you can add your migration steps too.
+This will create the bellow scaffold file in which you can add your migration steps too.

 .. code-block:: bash